 How to Get 92,000 Customers Engaged in Your Brand

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Do you know what your customers think about your company?
+Opinions expressed by Entrepreneur contributors are their own.Do you know what your customers think about your company?
 Specifically, what would your customers like you to do next?

 At 56-year-old Dick's Drive-in in Seattle, they're not wondering.
 They've decided to open a new restaurant for the first time in 36 years, and asked customers where they should put it.